rikkaka/mctser/README.md

 }
 ```

 To make the game playable, we need to implement a few necessary methods.
 [Here](/examples/tictactoe.rs#L61) to see the detailed implementation.
-Then we can implement the corresponding traits for the these types:
+Then we can implement the corresponding traits for these types:
 ```rust, ignore
 impl mctser::EndStatus for EndStatus {}
 impl mctser::Action for Action {}